 Researchers have shown that Alligator blood serum kills the human diseases of HIV, Herpes and MRSA (Methicillin-resistant Staphylococcus aureus) !
 How can this be?

-When two adult alligators do resort to fighting…….from the very outset of the conflict…… they are not bluffing and they get right down to serious business.
+But when two similarly sized adult alligators do resort to fighting…….from the very outset of the conflict…… they are not bluffing and they get right down to serious business.
 If you spend a few years in the Everglades you begin seeing living, functioning, severely disfigured gators……animals with healed areas where a large piece of the tail, a section of jaw…..or an entire leg was torn off.
 It happened in a fight with another gator.
 SCENARIO: An alligator clamps down onto another’s leg, goes into its “death roll”, and simply twists off the opponent’s entire leg.
 Don’t ask me how the blood can coagulate in such a gaping wound.
 Who knows, maybe alligator blood coagulation will be the subject of a future story on the extraordinary benefits gained from an evolution of 200 million years.
 200 MILLION YEARS?
 If you DO accept what paleontologists have shown in their fossil record to be true, then you also should know that among all taxa in the Kingdom Animalia, the Order Crocodilia is blessed with one of the longest evolutions.
 Who knows, maybe one day it will be shown that science’s use of radiometric dating to age these unimaginably old fossils, was inaccurate.
 But they are still likely to be correct regarding the chronological order of the evolutions of various taxa.
 Crocodilians have had one of the loooooooongest times to adapt to their environment.
 Of all the extant creatures, Crocodilians are one of the most fascinating, at least because of how long they have been able to hang around and improve their game.
 THEN WHY ARE CROCODILIANS SO ANCIENT LOOKING?
 Some theorized that the reason the outward appearance of crocodilians has changed so little from what they looked like……..say…… over 100 million years ago……is simply because they haven’t had to!

-4. Technical article on the CROCODILIAN IMMUNE SYSTEM: Merchant M, C Roche, RM Elsey, J Prudhomme (2003) Antibacterial properties of serum from the American alligator (Alligator mississippiensis).
+4. Technical article on the CROCODILIAN IMMUNE SYSTEM: Merchant M, C Roche, RM Elsey, J Prudhomme (2003), Antibacterial properties of serum from the American alligator (Alligator mississippiensis).
 Comparative Biochemistry and Physiology, Part B 136:505-513